-- Includes (i) 2,618,406 shares of common stock held by HealthCare Ventures VIII, L.P., (ii) 4,716,232 shares of common stock held by HealthCare Ventures IX, L.P. (including 571,428 shares of common stock that may be acquired upon the exercise of warrants), (iii) 343,889 shares of common stock held by HealthCare Ventures Strategic Fund, L.P., (iv) 444,541 shares of common stock subject to stock options that were exercisable as of April 24, 2020, or that will become exercisable within 60 days after that date and (v) 21,369 shares of common stock that Nine Capital Partners, LLC may acquire within 60 days from the date of this filing upon the exercise of warrants.
-Mr. Lawlor is a Managing Director of HCPVIII LLC, which is the General Partner of HCPVIII, which is the General Partner of HealthCare Ventures VIII, L.P.
-Mr. Lawlor shares voting and dispositive power with respect to all of the securities owned by HealthCare Ventures VIII, L.P. and disclaims beneficial ownership of these shares except to the extent of his proportionate pecuniary interest therein.
-Mr. Lawlor is a Managing Director of HCPIX LLC which is the General Partner of HCPIX, which is the General Partner of HealthCare Ventures IX, L.P.
-Mr. Lawlor beneficially owns and shares voting and dispositive power with respect to all of the securities owned by HealthCare Ventures IX, L.P. and disclaims beneficial ownership of these shares except to the extent of his proportionate pecuniary interest therein.
-Mr. Lawlor is a Managing Director of HCV Strategic LLC, which is the General Partner of HealthCare Ventures Strategic Fund, L.P.
-Mr. Lawlor beneficially owns and shares voting and dispositive power with respect to all of the securities owned by HCV Strategic Fund, L.P. and disclaims beneficial ownership of these shares except to the extent of his proportionate pecuniary interest therein.
-Mr. Lawlor is a managing member of Nine Capital Partners, LLC and, as such, shares with Nine Capital Partners, LLC the power to vote and dispose of the 21,369 shares of common stock that Nine Capital Partners, LLC may acquire within 60 days from the date of this filing upon the exercise of warrants.
-Therefore, Mr. Lawlor may be deemed to beneficially own all of such 21,369 shares of common stock beneficially owned by Nine Capital Partners, LLC.
-Mr. Lawlor disclaims beneficial ownership of such warrants in excess of such his pecuniary interest therein. - (10) Includes (i) 59,750 shares of common stock subject to stock options that were exercisable as of April 24, 2020, or that will become exercisable within 60 days after that date, (ii) 2,618,406 shares of common stock held by HealthCare Ventures VIII, L.P. and (iii) 2,137 shares of common stock that may be acquired upon the exercise of warrants.
-Dr. Cavanaugh is a Managing Director of HCPVIII LLC, which is the General Partner of HCPVIII, which is the General Partner of HealthCare Ventures VIII, L.P.
-Dr. Cavanaugh beneficially owns and shares voting and dispositive power with respect to all of the securities owned by HealthCare Ventures VIII, L.P. and disclaims beneficial ownership of these shares except to the extent of his proportionate pecuniary interest therein. - (11) Includes 67,875 shares of common stock subject to stock options that were exercisable as of April 24, 2020, or that will become exercisable within 60 days after that date. - (12) Includes 48,750 shares of common stock subject to stock options that were exercisable as of April 24, 2020, or that will become exercisable within 60 days after that date. - (13) Includes 59,750 shares of common stock subject to stock options that were exercisable as of April 24, 2020, or that will become exercisable within 60 days after that date. - (14) Includes 231,991 shares of common stock subject to stock options that were exercisable as of April 24, 2020, or that will become exercisable within 60 days after that date. - (15) For purposes of clarification, (i) each of the 2,618,406 shares of common stock owned by HealthCare Ventures VIII, L.P. (and indirectly owned by each of Christopher K. Mirabelli,

-Augustine Lawlor, and James H. Cavanaugh) have only been counted one time in calculating the number of shares of common stock beneficially owned by all executive officers and directors, (ii) each of the 4,716,232 shares of common stock (including 571,428 shares of common stock that may be acquired upon the exercise of warrants) held by HealthCare Ventures IX, L.P. (and indirectly owned by each of Christopher K. Mirabelli, Douglas E. Onsi and Augustine Lawlor) have only been counted one time in calculating the number of shares of common stock beneficially owned by all executive officers and directors, (iii) each of the 343,889 shares of common stock owned by HealthCare Ventures Strategic Fund, L.P. (and indirectly owned by each of Christopher K. Mirabelli, Douglas E. Onsi and Augustine Lawlor) have only been counted one time in calculating the number of shares of common stock beneficially owned by all executive officers and directors and (iv) each of the 21,369 shares of common stock that may be acquired upon the exercise of warrants held by Nine Capital Partners, LLC (and indirectly owned by each of Christopher K. Mirabelli, Douglas E. Onsi and Augustine Lawlor) have only been counted one time in calculating the number of shares of common stock beneficially owned by all executive officers and directors.

-(16) Includes (i) 2,255,794 shares of common stock subject to stock options held by our directors and named executive officers that were exercisable as of April 24, 2020, or that will become exercisable within 60 days after that date and (ii) 594,934 shares of common stock that may be acquired upon the exercise of warrants held by our directors and executive officers.
+- Mr. Lawlor is a managing member of Nine Capital Partners, LLC and, as such, shares with Nine Capital Partners, LLC the power to vote and dispose of the 32,913 shares of common stock that Nine Capital Partners, LLC may acquire within 60 days from the date of this filing upon the exercise of warrants.
+Therefore, Mr. Lawlor may be deemed to beneficially own all of such 32,913 shares of common stock beneficially owned by Nine Capital Partners, LLC.
+Mr. Lawlor disclaims beneficial ownership of such warrants in excess of such his pecuniary interest therein. - (11) Includes 372,981 shares of common stock subject to stock options that were exercisable as of April 21, 2021, or that will become exercisable within 60 days after that date. - (12) Includes (i) 100,325 shares of common stock subject to stock options that were exercisable as of April 21, 2021, or that will become exercisable within 60 days after that date, and (ii) 3,291 shares of common stock that may be acquired upon the exercise of warrants. - (13) Includes 117,825 shares of common stock subject to stock options that were exercisable as of April 21, 2021, or that will become exercisable within 60 days after that date. - (14) Includes 89,325 shares of common stock subject to stock options that were exercisable as of April 21, 2021, or that will become exercisable within 60 days after that date. - (15) Includes 100,325 shares of common stock subject to stock options that were exercisable as of April 21, 2021, or that will become exercisable within 60 days after that date. - (16) Includes 272,566 shares of common stock subject to stock options that were exercisable as of April 21, 2021, or that will become exercisable within 60 days after that date. - (17) For purposes of clarification, (i) each of the 2,618,406 shares of common stock owned by HCV VIII Trust (and indirectly beneficially owned by Augustine Lawlor) have only been counted one time in calculating the number of shares of common stock beneficially owned by all executive officers and directors, (ii) each of the 4,144,804 shares of common stock held by HealthCare Ventures IX, L.P. (and indirectly owned by each of Christopher K. Mirabelli, Douglas E. Onsi and Augustine Lawlor) have only been counted one time in calculating the number of shares of common stock beneficially owned by all executive officers and directors, and (iii) each of the 32,913 shares of common stock that may be acquired upon the exercise of warrants held by Nine Capital Partners, LLC (and indirectly owned by each of Christopher K. Mirabelli, Douglas E. Onsi and Augustine Lawlor) have only been counted one time in calculating the number of shares of common stock beneficially owned by all executive officers and directors. - (18) Includes (i) 3,394,682 shares of common stock subject to stock options held by our directors and named executive officers that were exercisable as of April 21, 2021, or that will become exercisable within 60 days after that date and (ii) 39,495 shares of common stock that may be acquired upon the exercise of warrants held by our directors and executive officers.